 We also have to be whole ourselves, content with our own identity, at peace with any physical limitations, emotional histories or difficult realities before one can encourage others to be complete.

 This is a much more complicated definition to fulfill than just evangelism.
 It involves intensely and intentionally loving people in the little things and the big ones too.
-It requires commitment to others everyday lives and self-sacrifice for their betterment.
+It requires a commitment to others everyday lives and self-sacrifice for their betterment.

 This article is restricted only to two Bible passages and cannot entirely speak for the religious meaning of the word saved in the New Testament.
 However, it does show that the ancient writers understood this word more comprehensively than the current definition.